Immerse Yourself in African Culture

 Experience life in an African village!
-Study abroad in Ghana, West Africa with ThisWorldMusic and UMass Amherst and learn traditional African drumming, dancing, singing and craft making at the Dagbe Cultural Institute & Arts Centre.
+Study in Ghana with ThisWorldMusic and UMass Amherst and learn traditional African drumming, dancing, singing and craft making at the Dagbe Cultural Institute & Arts Centre.

 Located in the scenic coastal village of Kopeyia, the Dagbe Institute’s rigorous instruction and authentic natural surroundings make for an experience unlike any other.
 Participants also tour Ghana’s rainforests, beaches and unique cultural heritage sites.

 ELIGIBILITY: Enrollment is open to students and professionals worldwide, as well as to the general public.
 You do not need to be enrolled at UMass or any other college or university to participate in this study abroad program.

 African Music & Dance Course Overview